Professor Geraldine Healy

 Email: firstname.lastname@example.orgTelephone: +44 (0)20 7882 7467Room Number: Room 4.25D, Bancroft Building, Mile End Campus

 Geraldine Healy joined the School of Business and Management in 2004 as Professor of Employment Relations and is founding Director of the Centre for Research and Equality (CRED).
 She was previously Professor of Employment Relations at the University of Hertfordshire where she was Director of the then Centre for Research in Employment Studies.
 She has taught and researched on employment relations, the experience of work and inequalities over a number of years.
 She has taught at undergraduate and postgraduate level and has considerable experience of PhD supervision to completion.
 Her research has focused around inequalities in employment and the workplace.
-She has a particular interest in the interrelationship of a number of themes including the intersectional nature of discrimination; inequality regimes; individualism and collectivism; career and the gap between equality policies and practices.
+She has a particular interest in the interrelationship of a number of themes including intersectionality; inequality regimes; individualism and collectivism; career and the gap between equality policies and practices.
 Her recent work has centred on the gender pay gap, the organisation of casualised women workers and she is beginning a new study on the relevance of mid-20th Irish century Irish migration in understanding the contemporary context of migration.
 Her work has been funded by the EU, ESRC, Leverhulme, the Equal Opportunities Commission, the TUC and Government Departments.

 She welcomes PhD applications from those who wish to pursue studies engaging with contemporary challenges in the study of equality, inequalities and migration, particularly from a sociological perspective.
 She is also interested in the relevance of mid-20th century migration to the current experience of migrants.